This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - In a separate bowl whisk the egg yolks, whole egg, sugar and red wine until combined.

 - Mix the cream, milk, and spices in a saucepan.
-Cook over medium heat up to 60C or until steaming (but do not allow it to boil).
+Cook over medium heat up until steaming (but do not allow it to boil).
 Gradually add the milky mixture over the eggs, constantly stirring.
 Cook over low heat, stirring constantly, until thickened slightly.
 Remove from heat and add in the mulled fruit.

 - Pour the crème brûlée over the tart shell halfway through.
 To avoid spillage, pour the rest of the crème in the oven, up to the brim of the tart.
 If there are any air bubbles on the surface, remove them by using a blowtorch.
 Bake the tart for 25-30 minutes or until the tart has a slight jiggle in the middle.